phphoebe/dec_spotify_python_etl/README.md

     - Use a tool like **pgAdmin** or any SQL client to connect to the RDS instance and verify that the tracks, albums, and artists tables have been populated with data

 ## AWS and pgAdmin Screenshots

+## Note

+As part of the data source selection process, we were provided with several options, such as Public APIs, Kaggle datasets, and sample Postgres databases.
+I chose to work with the Spotify API to develop my skills in API extraction and Python scripting, as I am already familiar with SQL and relational databases.
+The Spotify API offers easy-to-navigate documentation and real-time data, making it a suitable choice for practicing API extraction.